Brigitte Bierlein: Chancellor of Austria (2019–2020)

 Bierlein had no political affiliation.
 She was seen as solidly right of centre.
 During her time as a prosecutor, she was noted for her hardline tough-on-crime stance, although her years on the bench have earned her a reputation for civility and for working well with ideological opponents.

 Commentators from both sides of the political spectrum noted Bierlein's close ties to both People's Party and Freedom Party, as well as the fact that her career owed both its unexpected major breaks to right-of-centre coalition governments.

 Bierlein herself acknowledged both her toughness as a prosecutor and her socially conservative bent in general.
 In response to doubts about her ability to remain above the fray as a Constitutional Court justice, she claimed to be as committed to impartiality as any other professional judge and also pointed out that she had never actually joined any party.

 After the first Kurz government lost a parliamentary vote of no-confidence on 27 May 2019 following the Ibiza affair, Alexander Van der Bellen, the president of Austria, named Bierlein as Kurz's successor.
 She became the first female chancellor of Austria and was in office until the next government was formed following the National Council elections on 29 September 2019.
 Bierlein's appointment was agreed with all political parties in the National Council.

 Personal life

 Bierlein was unmarried and had no children.
 Her long-time partner was Ernest Maurer, a retired judge, who died in 2021.
 Bierlein was a supporter of the arts.
 She owned contemporary paintings, although she did not consider herself a collector.
 She enjoyed skiing and sailing.
 In June 2020, Bierlein was pulled over on suspicion of driving while intoxicated.
 She was forced to surrender her driver's licence for four weeks and issued an apology afterwards.

-Bierlein died following a brief illness on 3 June 2024, at the age of 74.
+Bierlein died following a brief illness on 3 June 2024, 22 days short of her 75th birthday.